stefanelli990/memo/README.md

 - **User-Friendly Interface:** An intuitive design for a smooth and efficient user experience.
 - **Responsive Design:** The app adapts to various screen sizes, allowing you to manage your notes on different devices.
 - **Data Persistence:** Notes are stored in local storage, making them available even after a page.
-- **Animations:** Enjoy a visually appealing experience with smooth animations enhancing interactions throughout the application.

 ## Technologies Used: